 About

-I’m a professor and Director of Graduate Studies in the economics department at Kansas State University.
-I also have an alternative life as co-editor of the journal Energy Economics.
+I’m a professor in the economics department at Kansas State University and data editor for the journal Energy Economics.

 My research areas are macroeconomics and energy economics.
-I’ve done empirical analysis of time series data for most of my career, a bad habit that can be traced back to my grad school days, when I wrote a dissertation under the direction of Norman Swanson.
-This has changed in recent years due to changes in the profession.
-I’ve been doing more work with DSGE models and cross-sectional data.
-A majority of the published papers I read these days do not analyze time series datasets.
+My early research involved empirical analysis of time series data, which can be traced back to my grad school days, when I wrote a dissertation under the direction of Norman Swanson.
+These days, while I still work with and read empirical time series papers, I’m more likely to be reading/working with DSGE models.

-Most of my published research has in some way involved at least one of energy price data or macroeconomic forecasting.
-I think of myself as a macroeconomist (that’s what I read and study) but energy price shocks (in particular large movements in gasoline and oil prices) provide good data to learn about inflation and the business cycle.
-My involvement with Energy Economics sometimes leads others (mostly grad students) to ask me to join them as a coauthor on papers related to “traditional” energy topics like DEA analysis, global warming, energy policy, and so on.
-While these are important topics, they are far outside my expertise, so I politely decline all such invitations.
+Energy price shocks (in particular large movements in gasoline and oil prices) provide good data to learn about inflation and the business cycle.
+My involvement with Energy Economics has sometimes caused others (mostly grad students) to ask me to join them as a coauthor on papers related to topics like DEA analysis, global warming, energy policy, and so on.
+While these are important topics, they are outside my expertise and interests, so I politely decline all such invitations.

 I teach two undergraduate courses, though not every year: